 All of this is conveniently down the road from Smith Rock State Park.
 My family likes to take advantage of our outing with a scenic hike on one of the many trails.
 Because the summer heat is gone by this time, it’s a great chance to walk along the river and view all of the climbers who scale the surrounding rock walls.
 This area never fails to astound me with its pristine beauty.

 Another local favorite is DD Ranch (known to locals as the ‘D and D’).
-Located three miles east of Terrebonne, on NE Smith Rock Way, is a quintessential family ranch complete with petting zoo, pony rides, hay maze, playground and more.
+Located three miles east of Terrebonne, on NE Smith Rock Way, is a quintessential family ranch complete with a petting zoo, pony rides, a hay maze, playground and more.

 All these fall activities will work you up an appetite, so make sure you leave time to try one of the amazing vendors available at the ranch throughout October.
 Selections include hand popped kettle corn, mouth watering BBQ, and specialty drinks for the adult ranch goers.
 Don’t forget dessert!
 Try out old-fashioned spun cotton candy, delicious chocolate confectioneries, or grab a homemade dog treat for your pup.

-Our visit always includes a purchase of their 100% grass fed beef, natural pork, raw honey and farm-raised eggs.
+Our visit always includes a purchase of their 100% grass-fed beef, natural pork, raw honey and farm-raised eggs.
 It’s the easiest way to stock our kitchen with some wholesome organic food.